 About local feed

-Located just steps from the heart of town and a block from Georgetown College, Local Feed is surrounded by Georgetown's bright history.
-The historic building was originally constructed in the 1890's as the ice house, across the street from Royal Springs, where Elijah Craig pulled water to first make bourbon.
+Located just steps from the heart of town and blocks from Georgetown College, Local Feed is surrounded by Georgetown's bright history.
+The historic building was originally constructed in the 1890's as the ice house, across the street from Royal Springs, where Elijah Craig is said to have pulled water to first make bourbon.
 Local Feed prides itself with a scratch farm to table concept, an ever growing bourbon list and fantastic craft cocktails.